Roope Hintz Game Preview: Stars vs. Lightning

 Hintz Season Stats Insights

-- In 20 games this season, Hintz has averaged 16:21 on the ice, while putting up a plus-minus rating of +1.
+- In 21 games this season, Hintz has a plus-minus of +3, while averaging 16:15 on the ice per game.

-- Hintz has scored a goal in seven of 20 games this season, netting multiple goals in one of them.
+- Hintz has netted a goal in a game seven times this year in 21 games played, including multiple goals once.

-- Hintz has a point in 12 of 20 games this season, with multiple points in four of them.
+- Hintz has a point in 13 games this season (out of 21), including multiple points five times.

-- Hintz has an assist in eight of 20 games so far this season, with multiple assists in two of them.
+- Hintz has an assist in nine of 21 games played this season, including multiple assists three times.

-- The implied probability is 60.6% that Hintz goes over his points over/under based on the odds.
+- Hintz's odds on his points prop carry an implied probability of 59.8% that he goes over.

-- There is a 40.8% chance of Hintz having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Hintz going over his assist prop bet, based on the odds, is 40.8%.

 Sign up for Underdog fantasy today.